Friskes/drf-spectacular-websocket/CONTRIBUTING.md

 1. First, [fork](https://github.com/Friskes/drf-spectacular-websocket/fork) this [project](https://github.com/Friskes/drf-spectacular-websocket) to your own namespace using the fork button at the top right of the repository page.

-2. Clone the upstream repository to local:
+2. Clone your fork repository to local:
     ```bash
     git clone https://github.com/YOURNAME/drf-spectacular-websocket.git
     ```

 3. Add the fork as a new remote:
-    > where fork is the remote name of the fork repository.
     ```bash
     git remote add fork https://github.com/YOURNAME/drf-spectacular-websocket.git
     git fetch fork